-Design of Fuzzy Expert System

-Fuzzy Expert System: An expert system deals with collection and encoding of rules.
+Design of Fuzzy Expert System: Fuzzy Expert System: An expert system deals with collection and encoding of rules.
 An inference engine suitably evaluates the set of rules based on the given set of inputs.
 In a fuzzy set, the elements might partially belong to the set.
 As majority of the real world characteristics deal with the fuzzy values, it is proposed to design a fuzzy expert system to assess the extent of asthma present in a patient who is tested.
-The parameters to be considered in the design of the expert system have been shown in Fig. 6.
-For instance factors like Time of the Day and Aging can also significantly affect asthma levels [14].
+The parameters to be considered in the design of the expert system has been shown in Fig. 6